pkgw/worklog-tools/README.md

 from [NASA ADS].

 [NASA ADS]: http://adsabs.harvard.edu/

+I organize my log files by year (e.g. [2012.txt](example/2012.txt)) but you can arrange them any way you want.
+The [wltool](wltool) reads in data from every file in the current directory whose name ends in `.txt`, processing the files in alphabetical order.

 I recommend that you use `make` to drive the template filling and [git](http://git-scm.com/) to version-control your files, but those things are